Successfully added to your cart!

 Even otherwise healthy people are not immune to the effects of toxic exposure.
 If the produce was treated with pesticides during its growth (as many are), then your vegetables could be loaded with glyphosate and atrazine, two of the most common herbicides used in the United States.

-Certain fruits and vegetables are more prone to require pesticide use in their growth (view a list from the Environmental Working Group).
+Certain fruits and vegetables are more prone to require pesticide use in their growth.
 Washing and storing your produce in accordance with FDA standards for selecting and serving fresh produce will help reduce your family’s daily toxic load.
 Remember the three tips below when you come home with your bags of fresh produce.

 Be conscious of the produce you select in the store.
 If you’re hand-picking each of your individual fruits and vegetables, select produce that is not visibly bruised or damaged, as these items may already be rotting.
 If you are opting for pre-cut fruits and vegetables, make sure the items you select are being stored under proper conditions (e.g., fruit like pre-cut watermelon should be stored in very cool fridge or surrounded by ice to maintain an optimal temperature).